 The Company manages credit risk, in respect of its cash and cash equivalents, by purchasing highly liquid, short-term investment-grade securities held at major Canadian financial institutions.
 Concentration of credit risk exists with respect to the Company's cash and cash equivalents, as all amounts are held through a single major Canadian financial institution.
-The Company's concentration of credit risk and maximum exposure follows:
+The Company's concentration of credit risk and maximum exposure in respect of its cash and cash equivalents and amounts receivable follows:

-Concentration of credit risk and maximum exposure March 31, 2020 December 31, 2019
+Concentration of credit risk and maximum exposure September 30, 2020 December 31, 2019 (\$) (\$) Cash and cash equivalents and amounts receivable 1,320,733 436,385

-(\$) (\$)

-Bank accounts 209,643 431,575

-209,643 431,575

-(b) Liquidity risk
+Liquidity risk

 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-Accounts payable and accrued liabilities of \$262,077 (December 31, 2019: \$372,988) are due in the second quarter of 2020.
-At March 31, 2020, the Company had cash and cash equivalents, and accounts receivable of \$209,643 and \$1,007, respectively, which is insufficient to satisfy the expected requirements for the second quarter of 2020.
+Accounts payable and accrued liabilities of \$471,255 (December 31, 2019: \$372,988) are due in the fourth quarter of 2020.
+At September 30, 2020, the Company had cash and cash equivalents, and accounts receivable of \$1,317,811 and \$2,922 respectively, which is sufficient to satisfy the expected requirements for the fourth quarter of 2020.